 If this requirement is not fulfilled within the time limit, the applicant is requested to provide the copy within 2 months (R55 EPC).

 If the applicant files the certified copy within that period of time, the 2 monthsthe application retains its original filing date, provided that it meets all the other conditions for a filing date to be granted (Guidelines A-II 4.1.5).

 1.3.4.
 Case where the supply of the copy is not obligatory

 The R53 (2) EPC is applicable where the earlier application is at the disposal of the Office.
-This rule states that "A copy of the earlier application shall be deemed duly filed if a copy of the application, which is at the disposal of the European Patent Office, is to be placed in the file of the European patent application under the conditions determined by the President of the European Patent Office. the European Patent Office ".
+This rule states that "A copy of the earlier application shall be deemed to have been duly filed if a copy of the application, which is at the disposal of the European Patent Office, is to be entered in the file of the European patent application under the conditions determined by the President of the European Patent Office. the European Patent Office ".

 - if the previously filed application is a EP request, or